Ruth Geyer Shaw: Early life

 Shaw's parent were both chemists and she grew up in Pennsylvania.
 Shaw has stated that they fostered her interested in the natural world by going on nature walks and consulting field guides to identify plants and birds.

 Education

 Shaw received her B.A. in biology at Oberlin College.
 Her interest in the evolution of plants was sparked by a class in vertebrate anatomy taught by Warren Walker.
 She received her Ph.D. in botany and genetics at Duke University in 1983, working with Janis Antonovics.
 She then worked as a postdoc with Joseph Felsenstein at the University of Washington.

 Career

 Shaw was an assistant professor at the University of California, Riverside from 1987 to 1992.
 In 1993, she joined the Department of Ecology, Evolution and Behavior at the University of Minnesota where she now heads the Ruth G. Shaw Research Group.
-In 2018, Shaw was elected into the American Academy of Arts and Sciences.
+Shaw was elected into the American Academy of Arts and Sciences in 2018 and into the National Academy of Sciences in 2021.